HandBrake/HandBrake-docs/source/docs/en/latest/technical/video-nvenc.markdown

 ## Performance

-Only video encoding is performed by the hardware encoder.
-Every stage prior to and after video encoding including decoding, filters, audio/video sync, audio encoding, muxing, etc., is performed by the CPU.
-As a result, it is normal to have high (even 100%) CPU utilisation during encodes.
+HandBrake supports the Nvidia NVEnc NVEnc encoder but does not support the NVDec (decoder).

+The CPU will still be used for:
+- Video decoding
+- All video filters
+- Audio encoding
+- HandBrake's engine, A/V sync etc
+- Subtitles
+- Muxing

+These operations all happen in parallel as the job progresses.
+As such, it is normal to see high (or even 100%) CPU utilisation even when using QuickSync.

-It is common, particularly on lower-end hardware, for the CPU to be a bottleneck for the hardware video encoder.
+It is also common, particularly on lower-end or older hardware, for the CPU to be a bottleneck which will cause lower than expected performance.
 To minimize this effect, disable any filters that you do not require.

 ## Advanced options